-I also felt the need to apologise for the third piece I included on Jane’s Paternal GGM1 Rebecca Culliford (1851-1918) but I think the data discovered – two prison sentences served in Shepton Mallet jail – is more indicative of her times than a rebuke of Rebecca.
+I also feel the need to apologise for the third piece I included in the DFB on Jane’s Paternal GGM1 Rebecca Culliford (1851-1918).
+But I think the data discovered – prison sentences served at Shepton Mallet jail – is more indicative of her times than any rebuke of Rebecca.

-This family group above shows my wife’s grandparents (Walter Thomas Allen GF1 and Elizabeth Amy Perry GM1) with just some of their eleven children, not including their youngest, Ivanhoe Wilfred Allen – who was Jane’s father.
+This family group above shows my wife’s grandparents (GF1 – Walter Thomas Allen and GM1 – Elizabeth Amy Perry) with just some of their eleven children, not including their youngest, F- Ivanhoe Wilfred Allen – who was of course Jane’s father.

-In fact, even returning after several years to this topic, I could only trace back her Perry and O’Sullivan lineage to her GGF3s – Thomas Perry GGF3 (1806-1896) and John Sullivan Sr GGF3 (1806-?).
+The Irish ‘problem’ is still an issue with GM1 Elizabeth Amy Perry, because her parents were both Irish, both born in Cork – GGF1 – Thomas Sullivan Perry and GGM1 – Mary Ellen O’Sullivan.
+In fact, even returning after several years to this topic, I could only trace back her Perry and O’Sullivan lineage to her GGF3 – Thomas Perry (1806-1896) and GGF3 – John Sullivan Sr (1806-?).
 Pretty disappointing compared with my lucky break with the Denton Family Bible, where I got all the way back to the year 970!

 Advance to Origins for more…